-Internal joinery and kitchen Internal skirtings and architraves are of painted timber finish. fittings The internal doors are of hollowcore timber and timber/glazed type.
-The Kitchen has recently been upgraded and comprises a modern range of wall mounted cabinets and worktop surfaces with integrated appliances.
-There is a timber staircase connected to the ground and first floors.
+Internal Joinery and Kitchen The internal skirtings and architraves where present are of varnished and Fittings painted timber finish.
+The internal doors are of hollowcore timber type.
+The kitchen units have recently been upgraded and comprise a modern range of wall mounted cabinets and worktop surfaces. range of wall mounted cabinets and worktop surfaces.
+There is a timber staircase connecting the ground and first floors.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces There is a modern solid fuel stove within the living room.
+This is were visually inspected excitating appliances.
+Chimney Breasts and Fireplaces There is a modern stove within the living room.
+Chilling breasts and Fireplaces There is a modern stove within the living room.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Internal decorations comprise wallpaper and painted finishes.
-Visually inspected.
-Cellars Not applicable.
-Electricity Mains supply.
-The electrical installation comprises 13 amp power points, whilst the cable where visible is of PVC clad type.
-The electrical meter and consumer unit is contained within a cupboard off the Inner Hall.
+Internal Decorations Internal decorations comprise wall paper and painted finishes.
+The state of the s Visually inspected.
+Cellars N/A Electricity Mains supply.
+The electrical installation comprises 13 amp power points Licetroity whilst the cable where visible is of pvc clad type.
+The electrical meter and RCD/consumer units are contained within the ground floor side vestibule.
+Red/consumer units are contained within the ground hoor side vestibule.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-Gas Not applicable.
+Gas N/A Gas